MISS merced COUNTY ELIGIBILITY INFORMATION

-Contestants must be at least 13 years old by the beginning of state competition (held the last week of June), and no older than a 17 year old Junior in high school to compete.
+Contestants must be at least 13 years old by the beginning of state competition (held the last week of June), and no older than an 18 year old Junior in high school to compete.
 If a contestant is academically accelerated, meaning she has skipped a grade or more, she may still compete.
-Please see the following chart for more information, and feel free to contact Executive Directors Michelle Symes-Thiara and Wendy Ekizian using the form below with any specific questions.
+Feel free to contact Executive Directors Michelle Symes-Thiara and Wendy Ekizian using the form below with any specific questions.

 *Must show proof of residence dating six months prior to Miss Merced County Competition

 **Full time is calculated as 12 credit hours.
 Contestants competing as full-time students must have completed at least one semester or two quarters prior to the Miss Merced County competition.

 (1) Eligible if the contestant reaches 13 years of age by the first day of the 2018 Miss State’s Outstanding Teen competition.

 (2) This chart represents eligibility based on a potential contestant’s Age and Education.
 There are other eligibility requirements and rules including: Residency, Citizenship, Other Personal Characteristics, Contractual and Other Obligations, and any special requirements of the Local or State Organization.
 Refer to the current MAOTeen Application and Contract for Local and State Competitions for more detailed requirements.